-This clinical policy references Current Procedural Terminology (CPT®).
-CPT® is a registered trademark of the American Medical Association.
-All CPT codes and descriptions are copyrighted 2024, American Medical Association.
+This clinical policy references Current Procedural Terminology (CPT[®]).
+CPT[®] is a registered trademark of the American Medical Association.
+All CPT codes and descriptions are copyrighted 2022, American Medical Association.
 All rights reserved.
-CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
-Codes referenced in this clinical policy are for informational purposes only.
-Inclusion or exclusion of any codes does not guarantee coverage.
-Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.
+CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are

-CPT ® Codes Description 86677 Antibody; Helicobacter pylori
+CPT® Codes Description 86677 Antibody; Helicobacter pylori

-HCPCS ® Description

-Codes

-No analizabi

-No applicable codes.
+HCPCS ^{®} Codes Description No applicable codes.